redmunds/brackets-quick-markup/README.md

   "insertTrailingSlash": true // <br> vs <br/>, default is false }
 ```

+Note that comments are not allowed in json files.
+These are added for information only.

 Once this extension is installed in Brackets, use **Help > Show Extensions Folder** to navigate
 to the extensions folder.
 Hint: drag the folder onto Brackets window to quickly switch the current